 Limit order book data is taken from [April to May 2019] from the Deribit exchange with principal offices in Ermelo, Netherlands.
 The choice of exchange was one not strictly of convenience but of prudence; the Deribit exchange is widely regarded as being less subject to the market manipulation that has plagued other exchanges.
 The limit order book consists of full order book depth snapshots with incremental updates, tick-by-tick-trades, open interest, funding, liquidations, and quotes.
-The perpetual futures contract is a derivative product that is similar to a traditional futures contract but has a few differing specifications to minimize basis including index-linkage to mimic a margin-based spot market and no expiry.
-The Deribit BTC Index, in particular, is measured as the exponential weighted average price of the following six (6) constituents: Bitstamp, Gemini, Bitfinex, Itbit, Coinbase, and Kraken.
+The perpetual futures contract is a derivative product that is similar to a traditional futures contract but has a few differing specifications to minimize basis, including index-linkage to mimic a margin-based spot market and no expiry.
+The Deribit BTC Index, in particular, is measured as the weighted average price of the following six (6) constituents: Bitstamp, Gemini, Bitfinex, Itbit, Coinbase, and Kraken.
 Limit orders receive a 0.025% rebate while market orders are charged 0.05%.
 The following chart illustrates the LOB data best bid from April 1 – April 15, 2019.

 The fifty (50) technical indicators are broadly classifiable by type and include measures of (i) order and return, (ii) trend, (iii) momentum, and (iv) volatility.
 Indicators in the main were sourced from the Technical Analysis Library in Python.
 Certain indicators were constructed, however, to leverage the data structure of the limit order book.
-Examples of such indicators include a number of cancel orders, volume oscillator(s), and instant volatility.
+Examples of such indicators include several cancel orders, volume oscillator(s), and instant volatility.
 Source literature is available by request to the authors.
 [Detail to be added re lookback, etc.]

 Approach 1: 20 Milliseconds Systematically Time Sampling